Management Control

 Associate Professor Ignacio Garcia de Olalla Lopez, Department of accounting and operations management

-Associate Professor Kizkitza Biguri, Department of accounting and operations management
+Associate Professor Kizkitza Biguri, Associate Professor of Finance

-Price per course is 6450, - Payment is made upon registration.
+Price per course is NOK 9 500, - Payment is made upon registration.

 If you have signed up for all three modules within the same course series, and qualify for exam for this type of course at BI, you may formalize the course series with an exam, counting for 7.5 ECTS.

 The admission requirement for a 7,5 ECTS course at bachelor level is passed three years upper secondary education (In Norway this provides general study competence).
 Alternatively, admission may be based on age and prior learning and work experience.
-An exam fee will be added.
-The deadline if you want to apply for the exam is 1 March or 1 October.
+The deadline if you want to apply for the exam is February 25th for the Spring semester or September 25th for the Autumn semester.
+There is an exam fee, currently NOK 2950,-

 Practical information